How To Pick The Best

 We’ve spent years selecting the few hearing aid manufacturers that we know from experience are the cream of the crop.
 Why do we only carry the best?
 Because we want to help you truly get more out of life.

-Call us to get a free demo and find out which individual hearing aid type and brand is right for you.
+Call or text us to get a free demo and find out which individual hearing aid type and brand is right for you.

 Don't Wait!
 Early treatment

 Hearing aids work extremely well when they’re fitted and adjusted to your liking.
 That’s why it’s important to come to us for professional services.
 Hearing aids should fit comfortably and appropriately amplify sound.
 If your hearing aids fall short, return them to us immediately.
 We’re happy to adjust them for you.

 Hearing aids can dramatically improve your hearing, but they don’t provide “perfect” hearing.
 A hearing aid is exactly what it says — it is an “aid” to help you hear better.
 Our expertise and your attitude are the keys to your better hearing.

 Hearing loss typically develops over many years.
 Becoming reacquainted with sounds while using hearing aids will take some practice.
 You brain will need time to adjust to the sounds your hearing aids help provide.
 Try not to get frustrated.
 We’re here to help you through this process.

 You may need just a few days to adjust to your new hearing aids, but most of our patients take a few weeks or even several months.
 In general, the greater the hearing loss and the longer it has been present, the more difficult it will be to transition to using hearing aids.
 At Carolina Hearing and Tinnitus, we’re uniquely trained to provide the rehabilitative programs you should have after we fit you with hearing aids.

 The longer you live with hearing loss, the more difficult it is to adjust to using hearing aids.
 We want to make the transition process as smooth as possible.
 Call or text us today.